 - In the fourth Honors seminar we assess modernity and its legacies in one of two ways: either through thinkers who identify the sources and experience of modern discontent, or through contemporary issues.
 Here are reading lists from several recent seminars in HON 3003 Modernity and Its Discontents and HON 3013 Contemporary Issues.

-These integrated and interdisciplinary Honors seminars lay the foundation for a traditional liberal arts education.
+These integrated and interdisciplinary Honors seminars lay the foundation for higher education at TU.
 The sequence moves chronologically so that we can study how thinkers use, abuse, enlist, revise and/or reject thinkers who came before them.
 They sustain a conversation that fosters intellectual community and helps to make visible how our own individual thinking takes shape over time and in response to a wide array of concerns.

 Your Honors Portfolio and Honors Plan invite you to enrich your undergraduate studies by tailoring readings, courses and other intellectual investigations to speak to your most pressing questions.